Families, educators and researchers know that our kids can not grow, learn and succeed when they are not healthy.

 This is what we stand for!
 This is what we do.

-- The Health Committee will be a Standing, sustaining committee set up of parents, teachers, students, and community members from across the Massachusetts PTAs for the purpose of research, study, strategic planning, and implementation.
+- The Health Committee will be a Standing, sustaining committee comprised of parents, teachers, students, and community members from across the Massachusetts PTAs for the purpose of research, study, strategic planning, and initiative development and implementation.
 This committee will be incorporated into the Bylaws and Standing Committees.
-This committee should have a modest budget for meetings, training and education, travel, and materials, as well as support sessions to support students and families during this pandemic period.
-The Committee should partner with family engagement centers and other aligned partners, to promote assistance with transitions.
+This committee should have a modest budget for meetings, training and education, travel, and materials, as well as activities to support students and families during and beyond the COVID-19 pandemic.
+The Committee should partner with family engagement centers and other aligned partners, to promote assistance and collaboration of knowledge and information, as well as funding and sponsorships.

-Goal 2 – Massachusetts PTA, through the Health Committee, will promote and advocate for all Massachusetts Children and Families to have access to affordable and appropriate health care and knowledge.
+Goal 2 – Massachusetts PTA, through the Health Committee, will promote and advocate for all Massachusetts Children and Families to have access to affordable and appropriate healthcare knowledge and emotional wellness.

 - The Massachusetts PTA will continue to educate and communicate with all health access and enrollment resources and organizations.
-This will be accomplished by such Health Connectors Massachusetts Navigators organizations, community health centers, hospitals, other community agencies, and nonprofits that share these goals as well as the state-wide groups of Health Care for All and the Massachusetts Health Connector.
-Through this education, direction, and guidance; full knowledge and access as well as enrollment will be available to assist and aid families in the process of attaining quality affordable Health Care.
-This knowledge and access are especially critical especially now during this COVID Pandemic and the loss of jobs and salaries through 2020 and well into the 2021-2022 years.
+This will be accomplished by Health Connectors Massachusetts Navigators organizations, community health centers, hospitals, other community agencies, and nonprofit organizations that share these goals as well as the state-wide groups of Health Care for All and the Massachusetts Health Connector.
+Through this education, direction, and guidance, full knowledge and access as well as enrollment will be available to assist and aid families in the process of attaining quality affordable Health Care.
+This knowledge and access are critical especially now during the COVID Pandemic and the aftermath, especially with the loss of jobs and salaries through 2022 and well into 2022- 2023.

-- This will be accomplished with continued communications through the website, newsletters, Massachusetts PTA Health Committee meetings, Webinars, and face to face workshop/speakers and the Massachusetts PTA 2021 Health Summit
+- This will be accomplished with continued communications through the website, newsletters, Massachusetts PTA Health Committee meetings, Webinars, Hybrid and face-to-face workshops/speakers, and future Massachusetts PTA 2022-2024 Health, Safety, and Wellness programs, partnerships, and community efforts.

-- Efforts should continue diligently through the next 18 to 24 months to assure that parents have all the resources that are needed in order to connect to their health care access needs.
+- Efforts should continue diligently through the next 18 to 24 months, 2022 through 2024, to assure that parents have all the resources that are needed in order to connect to their health care access needs.

-- The Health Committee will work diligently and supportively with National and State legislatures and legislation that promotes this Goal 2.
-Furthermore, The Health Committee will support the efforts of the Massachusetts PTA Legislative Committee to ensure that all children and families have access to affordable, appropriate health care, and lifestyles including Vaping, Opiates and Tobacco, and any other health-related issue that aligns with Goal 2.
+- The Health Committee will work thoroughly and supportively with National and State legislatures and legislation that promotes Goal 2.
+Furthermore, The Health Committee will support the efforts of the Massachusetts PTA Legislative Committee to ensure that all children and families have access to affordable, appropriate health care, and lifestyles including Vaping, Opiates, and Tobacco, Mental health supports systems and awareness, education, and access and any other health-related issues that promotes physical and emotional wellness which aligns with Goal 2.

-- Massachusetts PTA, through the Health Committee, will be involved in the promotion and implementation of health programs, on Immunization and HPV through education, community, family, and children- oriented programs, collaborations, and partnerships.
+- Massachusetts PTA, through the Health Committee, will be involved in the promotion and implementation of health programs, on Immunization, through education, community, family, and children-oriented programs, collaborations, and partnerships.

 Goal 3 – Massachusetts PTA, through the Health Committee, will strongly advocate, support, and promote efforts that keep our children and families within our homes, schools, neighborhoods, and communities free of all harm, dangers, and ill-treatment including racist, unjust and biased attitudes and behaviors.

-- Children and Families in Massachusetts will be engaged in prevention programs including violence, vaping, opiates and tobacco products and individual and institutional racism in their schools, homes, and communities as well as overall attitudes and practices throughout.
-The Health Committee in conjunction with Massachusetts Stakeholders will be engaged and partner in programs and education to reduce the use of flavored vaping and smoking including the racist product of menthol materials, and opiates.
+- Children and families in Massachusetts will be engaged in prevention programs which address violence, vaping, opiates and tobacco products, and individual and institutional racism in their schools, homes, and communities as well as overall attitudes and practices throughout.
+The Health Committee, in conjunction with Massachusetts stakeholders, will be engaged and partner in programs and education to reduce the use of flavored vaping and smoking, including products which target specific age, ethnic or racial groups, such as menthol-based tobacco and vaping products, and opiates.

-- The Health Committee along with Massachusetts PTA will identify and provide additional resources to promote a positive school climate.
-The Health Committee should identify and include speakers and resources for the 2021 Health Summit.
+- The Health Committee, along with Massachusetts PTA, will identify and provide additional resources to promote a positive school environment.
+The Health Committee should identify and include speakers and resources for a fifth Health event within this period of 2022 to 2024.
+This major “Staying Healthy” Event and/or educational programs such as webinars.
 These efforts will become vital during the pandemic and post-pandemic periods.

-- Massachusetts PTA, through the Health Committee, will research, educate, and elevate awareness regarding substance misuse disorder, to promote positive and safe influences for our youth’s social, emotional, cognitive and physical development.
-The Health Committee will promote education pertaining to substance misuse disorder and provide resources to strengthen each student’s strong sense of self-esteem and positive social skills to withstand peer pressure to misuse substances.
-This will be accomplished through Massachusetts PTA’s Youth Committee and various student health clubs.
-The Health Committee should consider including speakers and resources, pertinent to this issue, for the 2021 Health Summit
+- Massachusetts PTA, through the Health Committee, will research, educate, and elevate awareness regarding substance misuse disorder, to promote positive and safe influences for youth’s social, emotional, cognitive, and physical development.
+The Health Committee will promote education pertaining to substance misuse disorder and will provide resources to strengthen each student’s strong sense of self-esteem, positive social skills and emotional balance and strength to withstand peer pressure to misuse substances.

-- Children, Youth and Families in Massachusetts will have knowledge about the importance of immunization and vaccination against vaccine-preventable diseases.
+- Children, Youth and Families in Massachusetts will have knowledge about the importance of immunization against vaccine-preventable diseases.
 Concerns about vaccine safety and efficacy have resulted in some parents losing confidence in vaccines and opting out of vaccinating their children.
 Reduction in immunization rates could put children and communities at risk of vaccine-preventable disease outbreaks.
-Restoring confidence in vaccines and immunization is critical, especially as we await a COVID-19 vaccine.
-To meet this goal:

 - MCAAP, MHC, and Massachusetts PTA through The Health Committee will continue to build a strong and productive partnership.